ikunetwork/WhitePaper/README.md

 Specifically, the `permissionlessLicense` license enables exit opportunities for RST holders to license RST-backed data which can be obtained by any interested party (e.g. health insurance distributor, traditional pharma, venture, etc.).
 If the `permissionlessLicense` threshold is not achieved after a succcessful Phase II clinical trial, the RST DC may become a collective ad hoc venture team around its cryptoasset, e.g. an approved rare disease treatment with 7 years of market exclusivity in the U.S., for further development, market distribution, etc.  This creates a self perpetuating ecosystem of innovation and multiple opportunities for IKU and RST holders, as well as other parties interested in licensing.

 Upon the public release of the IN, IKU token holders will be able to decide what happens to RSTs that are not part of the `permissionlicense`.
 This may include creating a software bounty thats allows for royalties to flow to the remaining outstanding RSTs in exchange for work or in the alternative, as a securitized asset.
-Because RSTs are traded on the [ethereum] blockchain, provenance of RST data rights are known, facilitating potential trustless royalty distribution to RST holders from the licensee.
+Because RSTs are traded on the Ethereum blockchain, provenance of RST data rights are known, facilitating potential trustless royalty distribution to RST holders from the licensee.
 Note that this will be up to IKU token holders to decide and may never come to fruition.

-### NuCypher KMS - `permissionlessLicense`
-*placeholder*
+### Decentralized Key Management System

+The `RST[X]` DC is incentivized to upload relevant and appropriate research data that pertains to the `RFP` and `RST[x]`.
+As this data is stored on IPFS, the associated private key must be encrypted and only available to RST Holders at a specified balance threshold.
+In no way will the IKU Foundation own or control any private key to `RST[x]` associated data in IPFS of which the`permissionless` unlocks.
+Instead, IKU will employ a NuCypher proxy re-encryption mechanism where the `RST[x]` DC will delegate re-encryption of the private key to a proxy in the NuCypher proxy re-encryption node upon RST Holder request of the `RST[x]` in the `devtools`.

+**BRUNO - SHOULD WE INLCUDE PROXY REENCRYPTION DIAGRAM (BORROW FROM THEIR WHITE PAPER?)

 ### Fees and the Network Digital Wallet

 Establishing a profile on the EN provides access to the Network Digital Wallet NDW.
 The NDW will serve to hold BTC, ETH, IKU and all RST's, and is expected to also hold digitalized fiat, providing for efficient capital formation and communication.
 In addition the NDW enables IKU holders to earn fees in RST as [x%] of all of the **fundedProposal** RSTs, pro-rata, will flow to IKU holders in exchange for preforming a certain threshold of work on the IN, e.g. participating in the peer review process.
-Such model gives an IKU holder the opportunity to have rights to all the research on the iku.network.
+Such model gives an IKU holder the opportunity to have rights to all the research on IN.

 ### Network Utility for R&D